 Labeling and packaging is the final aspect of building your product line.
 Getting creative here is the best way to visually differentiate your products:

-Labeling: The quality of your label reflects the perceived value of your candle, so don’t take shortcuts.
-Start by getting the legal requirements right: Include your business name and address, the product net weight, and warning and usage labels.
-For promotion, create a label that’s visually appealing, pleasing to the touch, and consistent with your brand.
+Labeling: Start by getting the legal requirements right: Include your business name and address, the product net weight, and warning and usage labels.
+For promotion, create a product label that’s visually appealing, pleasing to the touch, and consistent with your brand.
 Remember that some container types (like candle tins) are easier to label than others.

 It’s OK to make changes to your products over time, but always keep your core value the same.
 Be open to feedback from your family, friends, and co-workers.
 Ask customers to leave product reviews.
 Build on your successes, learn from your mistakes, and continue to grow.
 Remember to always have fun!